Han Chinese: Fashion

-Han Chinese clothing is influential to traditional East Asian fashion as both the Japanese Kimono and the Korean Hanbok were influenced by Han Chinese clothing designs.
+Han Chinese clothing has continued to play an influential role within the realm of traditional East Asian fashion as both the Japanese Kimono and the Korean Hanbok were influenced by Han Chinese clothing designs.

 Family

 Han Chinese families throughout China have had certain traditionally prescribed roles, such as the family head (家長, jiāzhǎng), who represents the family to the outside world and the family manager (當家, dāngjiā), who is in charge of the revenues.
 Because farmland was commonly bought, sold or mortgaged, families were run like enterprises, with set rules for the allocation (分家, fēnjiā) of pooled earnings and assets.

 Han Chinese houses differ from place to place.
 In Beijing, the whole family traditionally lived together in a large rectangle-shaped house called a siheyuan.
 Such houses had four rooms at the front – guest room, kitchen, lavatory and servants' quarters.
 Across large double doors was a wing for the elderly in the family.
 This wing consisted of three rooms: a central room where the four tablets – heaven, earth, ancestor and teacher – were worshipped and two rooms attached to the left and right, which were bedrooms for the grandparents.
 The east wing of the house was inhabited by the eldest son and his family, while the west wing sheltered the second son and his family.
 Each wing had a veranda; some had a "sunroom" made with surrounding fabric and supported by a wooden or bamboo frame.
 Every wing was also built around a central courtyard that was used for study, exercise or nature viewing.

+Ancestry and lineage are an important part of Han Chinese cultural practice and self-identity, and there have been strict naming conventions since the time of the Song dynasty that have been preserved until this day.
+Elaborate and detailed genealogies and family registers are maintained, and most lineage branches of all surname groups will maintain a hall containing the memorial tablets (also known as spirit tablets) of deceased family members in clan halls.
+Extended family groupings have been very important to the Han Chinese, and there are strict conventions as how one may refer to aunts, uncles, and cousins and the spouses of the same, depending on their birth order as well as whether these blood relatives share the same surname.Ancestral halls and academies, as well as tombs were of great import to the Chinese.
+Ancestral halls were used for the veneration or commemoration of ancestors and other large family events.
+Family members preferred to be buried near one another.
+Academies were also set up to benefit those of the same surname.